Pixar's Greatest Movies

-The movie follows an overprotective father, Marlin, who is a clownfish, whose son, Nemo, is captured from the Great Barrier Reef.
-He befriends another fish, Dory, who is a regal blue tang fish with short term memory loss.
+The movie follows an overprotective father, Marlin, a clownfish whose son, Nemo, is captured from the Great Barrier Reef.
+He befriends another fish, Dory, a regal blue tang fish with short-term memory loss.
 Together they search for his son meeting all sorts of ocean life when they arrive at Sydney Harbor.
 They save Nemo from a dentist's office aquarium.
 The journey teaches Marlin to let his son take care of himself and live a little by taking risks.
 Just like many of Pixar's movies, Finding Nemo won an Oscar for the best-animated feature film.

 I remember Stanton talking about capturing the look and feel of the ocean water as a CGI image.
 Not yet mastered until this movie came out.

 A sequel followed called Finding Dory with an all-star cast of voices.
-Ellen DeGeneres returned to voice Dory, who is in search of her mother and father and contents with her short-term memory loss.
+Ellen DeGeneres returned to voice Dory, who is searching for her mother and father and contends with her short-term memory loss.

 Coming from the screenplay by Dan Fogelman and co-written and directed by John Lasseter, Cars is Pixar's final independent movie before Disney purchased the studio in the Spring of 2006.

 Taking the audiences by surprise with a world of talking cars and anthropomorphic vehicles, the movie voice stars included Owen Wilson and Paul Newman.
 Lighting McQueen learns humility while falling in love with someone other than himself.
 Two more Car movies followed with spin-offs about talking airplanes.

-The soundtrack for the first movie is the favorite Pixar soundtracks.
+The soundtrack for the first movie is the favorite Pixar soundtrack.